Nov 21, 2024

 Attendance

 Students are expected to attend all classes.
-After an unavoidable absence because of illness or an emergency, students must take the responsibility for contacting faculty members to make up missed work.
+After an unavoidable absence because of illness or an emergency, students must take responsibility for contacting faculty members to make up missed work.
 Each faculty member’s specific attendance policy will be distributed with other course information at the beginning of each semester.
 It is the student’s responsibility to know the policy and comply.
 When absences exceed the number allowed by the faculty of the class, they have the authority to give the student a grade of F at the end of the semester or to drop the student from the class within the withdrawal period by the following procedure:

 1. The faculty member notifies the student of their attendance status.